AmbrDev/adventuresawakening/README.md

 ## How to sell our game.
 #### First, you need to get permission from us, after that, you need to publish.
 Profits made will be split among us based on how popular the product gets.

+## Anti-piracy (of payed full version when it comes out)
+#### Software piracy (the illegal copying of software programs) is a worldwide problem — more than $11 billion is lost to piracy every year.
+Because software is valuable, and it is easy to create an exact copy of a program from a single computer, software piracy is widespread.

+#### The illegal copying of software programs is a crime!
+In the United States and many other countries, copyright law provides for severe civil and criminal penalties for the unauthorized reproduction or distribution of copyrighted material.
+Copyrighted material includes, but is not limited to, computer programs and accompanying sounds, images and text.
+Under U.S. law, infringement may result in civil damages of up to $150,000 and/or criminal penalties of up to five years imprisonment and/or a $250,000 fine.

+#### Please join Tabletop in its piracy prevention efforts.
+You can report incidents of software piracy to the SIIA (see below section “Report Piracy to the SIIA.”)
+Also, you can help your business avoid serious problems with sound software asset management practices as explained in the section below.